telerik/xaml-docs/controls/radfiledialogs/features/drag-drop/overview.md

 #### __Figure 1: Drag drop files__
 ![](images/filedialogs-drag-drop-overview-0.png)

-The dialog gives you the ability to drag and drop in the main pane and the navigation tree pane, and also between them.
+The dialog gives you the ability to drag and drop in the main pane and the tree navigation pane, and also between them.

 ## Copy Drag vs. Move Drag

 The default drag operation is move.
 So, if you drag a file/folder and then drop it, the item will be moved to the new location.
 To start a copy drag you will need to press and hold the __Ctrl__ modifier key.

-> You can alter between copy and move also in the middle of the drag/drop operation by pressing Ctrl.
-In other words, you can start dragging without pressing the Ctrl, and just before drop you can press the key, thus changing the type of the operation.
+> You can also alter between copy and move in the middle of the drag/drop operation by pressing Ctrl.
+In other words, you can start dragging without pressing the Ctrl key, and just before drop you can press the key, thus changing the type of the operation.

 ## Enable and Disable Drag and Drop